 Papworth Trust's Board has collective responsibility for the financial health and wellbeing of the organisation, holding the charity in trust for present and future beneficiaries, and making sure that it remains true to its charitable objects.

-Brian is now a portfolio non-executive director, consultant and trustee, following an executive career in local and regional government to 2010.
+Brian is now a portfolio non executive director, consultant and trustee, following an executive career in local and regional government to 2010.
 He was the Chief Executive of two Scottish unitary local authorities, and the Chief Executive of the former East of England Regional Assembly.
-He was part of the NED team which secured Foundation Trust status for the West Suffolk Hospital in 2012 and also chaired the Board of the Theatre Royal Bury St Edmunds - Britain’s oldest working Regency theatre.
-His current portfolio includes being a main Group Board member of Clarion Housing Group and Vice Chair of its stockholding subsidiary, chairing the Anglian Central Regional Flood and Coastal Committee, chairing the Sizewell C Community Forum, and Panel member work for HS2 on discretionary compensation schemes.
-He is also Vice Chair of Ormiston Families; a regional children and families charity operating across East Anglia.
-Brian is married and has 2two grown up children living in London.
+He was part of the NED team which secured Foundation Trust status for the West Suffolk Hospital in 2012 and also chaired the Board of the Theatre Royal in Bury St Edmunds.
+More recently he was a main Board member of Clarion Housing Group, and Vice Chair of its stockholding subsidiary.
+He also was Vice Chair of Ormiston Families, a regional children and families charity operating across East Anglia.
+His current portfolio includes chairing the Anglian (Great Ouse) Regional Flood and Coastal Committee, chairing the Sizewell C Community Forum, and Panel Member work for HS2 on discretionary compensation schemes.
 He lives near Bury St Edmunds.

-Wes qualified as a social worker in 1971, and worked in local authority Social Services Departments in Hertfordshire, Bedfordshire and Luton, where he was Head of Children's Services from 1997 to 2004, when he joined the NSPCC as UK Director of Services for Children.
+Wes qualified as a social worker in 1971 and worked in local authority Social Services Departments in Hertfordshire, Bedfordshire and Luton, where he was Head of Children's Services from 1997 to 2004, when he joined the NSPCC as UK Director of Services for Children.
 Wes has worked in just about every area of social work including residential and day care, all age groups and many forms of disability.
-Wes retired from full time work in 2011 but works part time and chairs the Hertfordshire Adoption Panel and the Birmingham Panel of the Independent Review Mechanism, reviewing adoption and fostering cases.
+Wes retired from full time work in 2011 but works part time and chairs the Hertfordshire Adoption Panel and the Board at PACT (the Oxford Diocesan Adoption Society).
 Wes is also a Trustee of the Children's Society and Chair of his local Parish Council of Husborne Crawley in Bedfordshire.
 Wes became a Trustee in 2013.

 Andy is the CEO of Cambridge Policy Consultants Ltd (CPC), a highly respected research organisation with a diverse client group.
 He has also worked with numerous governmental bodies and local authorities throughout the UK.